Herson-Devassy/TodoApi/TodoApi/README.md

 This project implements a simple RESTful API for managing a to-do list, built using ASP.NET Core.
 The API supports basic CRUD operations (Create, Read, Update, Delete) and includes additional features like marking items as completed, filtering by due date or completion status, and sorting by due date.
-Input validation and optional basic authentication are also implemented.
+Input validation also implemented.

 ## Design Choices